jopemachine-arvis/arvis/documents/basic-usage.md

 You can look for and search your clipboard history through clipboard history window.

 Default shortcut in Mac, `cmd + opt + c`, in other platforms, `ctrl + alt + c`.

+You can also pin clipboard history window if you want.